berlinplan/berlinplan.github.io/readme.md

 > <sub> “The cultural scientist and feminist: Madita Oeming sees **Onlyfans** as a **new opportunity** for **self-empowerment**.
 Women and men on Onlyfans are independent of studios or producers and have full control over their content and prices.
 And there is also **emancipatory** potential in profit.
 "Making that amount of money on your own can also save you from **financial dependency and toxic relationships**."(9) </sub>

-porn addiction, or problematic pornography use, affects approximately 3% to 6% of the adult population.
+> <sub> porn addiction, or problematic pornography use, affects approximately 3% to 6% of the adult population.
 Up to 65% of young adult men and 18% of Young Woman Report watching Pornography at least once a Week (35) Addicts are not to blame for their addiction, it is a problem for society as a whole and we are talking about shared responsibility (36) </sub>

 ## How your Instagram Like leads to an Atomic war?